Azure/azure-cosmosdb-spark/README.md

 Officially supports Spark version: 2.0.2, Scala version: 2.11, Azure DocumentDB Java SDK: 1.9.6

+There are currently two approaches to connect Apache Spark to Azure DocumentDB:

+* Using `pyDocumentDB`
+* Using `azure-documentdb-spark` - a Java-based Spark-DocumentDB connector based utilizing the [Azure DocumentDB Java SDK](https://github.com/Azure/azure-documentdb-java)

-See the user guide for more information about the API.
+See the [user guide](https://github.com/Azure/azure-documentdb-spark/wiki/Azure-DocumentDB-Spark-Connector-User-Guide) for more information about the API.

 # Requirements

-There will be two approaches for the **Spark-to-DocumentDB** connector:

-* Using `pyDocumentDB`
-* Create a Java-based Spark-DocumentDB connector based utilizing the [DocumentDB Java SDK](https://github.com/Azure/azure-documentdb-java) and based off of the [`FiloDB` Project](https://github.com/filodb/FiloDB)
+* Apache Spark 2.0+
+* Java Version >= 7.0
+* Python >= 2.7 or Python >= 3.3
+* Azure DocumentDB Java SDK 1.9.6

+For those using HDInsight, this has been tested on HDI 3.5

 ## pyDocumentDB